ben-cassese/squishyplanet/docs/geometry.rst

 Geometry visualizations
 ========================

 All of ``squishyplanet``'s calculations rely on a geometric description of a planet in 3D space.
-All of the translatations/rotations can be tough to visualize, so we try to walk through them here.
+These translatations/rotations can be tough to visualize, so here we try to break down the underlying process step by step.

 3D Orientation
 ^^^^^^^^^^^^^^

 We begin in a cartesian coordinate system centered on the planet, oriented so that its north pole falls along the :math:`z`-axis.
-The planet starts as a sphere with radius $r$, then we compress the sphere along two axes to create a triaxial sphereoid.
+The planet starts out as a sphere with radius $r$, then is flattened into a triaxial sphereoid via compression along two axes.

 The $f_1$ flattening term controls the difference between polar and equatorial radii.
 You might expect a non-zero $f_1$ for a rapidly spinning planet that bulges out in the middle due to centrifugal forces.
 Jupiter and Saturn have measured $f_1$ values of
 `0.06 <https://nssdc.gsfc.nasa.gov/planetary/factsheet/jupiterfact.html>`_ and `0.098 <https://nssdc.gsfc.nasa.gov/planetary/factsheet/saturnfact.html>`_, respectively.

 The $f_2$ flattening term controls the difference between the two equatorial radii.
 You might expect a non-zero $f_2$ for a planet that's very close to its host star and is deformed by tidal forces.
+In our coordinate system, the $y$-axis is the one that gets squished by $f_2$, meaning that after these compressions, the planet still extends out to $x=r$, while its maximum $z$ extent is $r(1-f_1)$ and its maximum $y$ extent is $r(1-f_2)$.

 .. video:: _static/media/videos/_static/480p15/sections/SquishyPlanet_0000.mp4
    :loop: